Peeling Context from Cause for Molecular Property Prediction: Introduction

 \section{Introduction}

 Designing molecules with desired properties is a central goal in drug discovery and materials design \citep{SanchezLengeling2018Inverse}.
-Graph-based deep learning is effective for property prediction \citep{Wu2018MoleculeNet,Hinton06,Bengio+chapter2007,goodfellow2016deep}.
-However, models often exploit spurious correlations tied to datasets or batches \citep{Geirhos2020Shortcut}, which hurts reliability under distribution shift.
-They also provide limited substructure-level guidance \citep{JimenezLuna2020XAI}, reducing their value for design.
-These gaps motivate predictors that separate causal signal from contextual shortcuts and yield chemically meaningful attributions.
+Graph-based deep learning is effective for property prediction \citep{Wu2018MoleculeNet,goodfellow2016deep}.
+However, models often inherently exploit spurious correlations tied to datasets or batches \citep{Geirhos2020Shortcut}, which hurts reliability under distribution shift \cite{arjovsky2019irm, li2025ood_graph_survey, li24s, an2025csib}.
+They also provide limited interpretable substructure-level guidance \citep{JimenezLuna2020XAI}, reducing their value for design.
+These gaps motivate the development of predictors that separate causal signal from contextual shortcuts and yield chemically meaningful attributions~\citep{CAL, CGL}.

-Prior work on invariant rationales (e.g., DIR, CAL) promotes causal subgraphs by enforcing invariance across \emph{constructed} environments \citep{DIR,CAL,CIGA}.
+Prior work on invariant rationales promotes causal subgraphs by enforcing invariance across \emph{constructed} environments \citep{GraphOOD,wang2024dissecting,DIR,CAL,CIGA, peters2016invariantprediction}.
 While influential, these approaches are largely designed for classification, rely on synthetic environments whose fidelity to real data is uncertain, and often treat causality as a one-shot selection problem.
 We take a different route and introduce \textbf{CLaP}, \emph{Causal Layerwise Peeling}, a layerwise framework that peels context from cause.
-At each layer, a learnable splitter routes features into a \emph{causal} branch and a \emph{trivial} branch, progressively \emph{peeling} batch-coupled context and concentrating on label-relevant structure.
-Rather than engineering synthetic environments (e.g., graph perturbations) or selecting a sparse subgraph with a predictor trained to be stable across them, we exploit the natural fluctuations of ordinary mini-batches during training as contextual variation that the model learns to ignore.
+At each layer, a learnable splitter routes features into a \emph{causal} branch and a \emph{context} branch, progressively \emph{peeling} batch-coupled context and concentrating on label-relevant structure.
+Rather than engineering synthetic environments such as varying graph perturbations, or selecting a sparse subgraph with a predictor trained to be stable across them, we exploit the natural fluctuations of mini-batches as a source of contextual variation, which the model explicitly separates and absorbs through a dedicated context branch.